Azure/azure-powershell/src/ResourceManager/HDInsight/Commands.HDInsight/help/New-AzHDInsightCluster.md

 ```

 ### -EdgeNodeSize
 Specifies the size of the virtual machine for the edge node.
-Use Get-AzureRmVMSize for acceptable VM sizes, and see HDInsight's pricing page.
+Use Get-AzVMSize for acceptable VM sizes, and see HDInsight's pricing page.
 This parameter is valid only for RServer clusters.

 ```yaml
 Type: System.String